redbadger/awesome-badger/chriswhealy/FractalWASM/07 Web Workers/04/05/README.md

 ### Modifying Function `mj_plot`

-The first thing we need to establish is where in shared memory the pixel counter lives.
+The first thing we need to establish is where in shared memory the pixel counters will live.
 Here, we are free to choose any locations we like - so long as everyone looks in the same place!
 We are plotting two fractal images, so we need two pixel counters: one for the Mandelbrot Set and the other for the Julia Set.

 For simplicity, both pixel counters will be `i32` values and live at offsets `0` and `4` for the Mandelbrot and Julia Sets respectively.
 This in turn means that the previous memory location of the Mandelbrot image data (offset zero) must be shifted down by 8 bytes.

-> ***IMPORTANT***
+> ***IMPORTANT***<br>
 > Here's a perfect example of where, within its own memory space, a WebAssembly program is only as memory-safe as you make it!
 >
 > If you accidentally write data to the wrong offset, too bad!